-REDUCE is a research project that will look at plastic in a systems perspective and investigate how the consumption of plastic products in everyday life can be reduced.
+REDUCE is a research project, led by Consumption Research Norway at OsloMetropolitan University, that will look at plastics in a systems perspective and investigate how the consumption of plastic products in everyday life can be reduced.

 The project is an interdisciplinary collaboration between researchers from the fields of design, sociology and history as well as a number of companies and organizations.
+It is funded by the Research Council of Norway.
 We will focus on three consumption areas where a lot of plastic is used: hygiene products, leisure products and products related to childhood, such as toys.